Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 {% highlight cpp %}
 // Only limitation is that if a key is mapped to a pointer of another key, both of those
 // can't be pressed at the same time.
 Example: 'A' is mapped to the 'A' key, and 'B' is
 // mapped to '1'.
-Both can't be pressed at the same time because 'A' points to '1'. void PollInputMulti(int ThreadNumber) {
+Both can't be pressed at the same time because 'A' originally points to '1'. void PollInputMulti(int ThreadNumber) {
     for (;;) {
         // +3 is the mahjong inputs offset.